Floodplains

 Our Floodplain Project Officers can assist you in describing what you need to do if your home/land is located on a floodplain.

-Please fill out the flood advice form above for free flood advice to receive tailored information on what your next step needs to be.
+Please fill out the flood advice form for free flood advice to receive tailored information on what your next step needs to be.

 Insurers can change your premiums based on whether you are on a floodplain and at risk of having your home flooded.

-To know what you can do about it, please fill out the flood advice form above for free advice.
+To know what you can do about it, please fill out the flood advice form for free advice.

 No, this area of urban management is something that varies between council to council and the CCMA does not have a responsibility over it.